 That said, I admit that this stuff can be dry at times.
 I also admit that, relatively speaking, marketing work is almost always perceived to be more glamorous.
 That’s okay with me because I’m motivated by, and grateful to have, these unsexy subjects as special, secret weapons that can help us stand out from the crowd and succeed in a way that takes others by surprise.

 Coming Soon: A Deep Dive into the Unsexy Side of Business

 I’m excited to pull back the curtain on these subjects and discuss them with you and the rest of the SPI community.
 If you’re already tingling with anticipation for this stuff, woohoo!
 If not, I simply ask that you deactivate any preconceived notions you may have about these subjects and approach them with an open mind.

 While not all skills are suitable to all people, developing a healthy respect and knowledge about these subjects is fundamental to successfully leading a company—even if it’s a company of one.
 And if you have a business partner who’s more the “integrator” type, all the better because that person can lead on this work consistent with his or her hardwiring for it.

 And if you’re a visionary type like Pat, you must still learn to appreciate and respect this stuff.

-To prepare for that article, and the future arc of these subjects, I’d also like to invite you to read my article “10 Timeless Business Lessons I Learned During My 7-Year Agency Career (And Why I Sold Mine).”
+I’d also like to invite you to read my article “10 Timeless Business Lessons I Learned During My 7-Year Agency Career (And Why I Sold Mine).”
 It provides a useful big-picture context to key themes and insights as an entrepreneur and business leader that shape how we need to think about these subjects.